TRANSLATIONAL TEAM SCIENCE AWARDS

 There are multiple stages of TTS applications and awards (see application process, below).
 After submission of an initial one page Concept paper, selected teams will be invited to submit a full Feasibility proposal for review.
 If awarded, TTS Phase I Feasibility grants will provide a 6-month period to begin to fully engage team members in the development of a competitive continuation proposal for TTS Phase II (2 years).
 Advancement to the next award stage is contingent on the merit of the proposed plan and progress in the prior period.
 The expectation is that these awards will provide the planning time and initial funds to support early stage denovo research teams that would otherwise not be possible.
 This would ultimately lead to submission of novel interdisciplinary program project grants and multiple PI R01s by UNC SOM investigators.

 - TTS awards will support the development of new research teams.
 Project Teams should include both basic and clinical team members.
-A new team is defined as investigators who have not previously submitted a grant proposal.
+To qualify as a new team, at least two of the key members should not have previously submitted a successful grant proposal.

-- Teams should consist of 2 or more faculty members, one of whom holds a primary appointment in the School of Medicine.
+- Teams should consist of 2 or more faculty members, the team leaders must hold a primary appointment in the School of Medicine.
+Teams may include faculty from any UNC school and outside institutions.

 - CONCEPT Paper Stage: If you have a novel idea that requires translational expertise you can submit a Concept Paper application.
 At this stage you do not need to have identified all of the team members.
-The Office of Research can assist matching up basic and clinical team members prior to submission of or during review of Concept Papers.
+The Office of Research and TraCS navigator service can assist matching up basic and clinical team members prior to submission of or during review of Concept Papers.

 - Anyone may submit at the Concept Paper stage.
 Review of the Concept Papers will select the teams eligible to submit for a Phase I – TTS Feasibility grant.
 Only those teams that have completed a Phase I grant may submit for Phase II.